urieltan/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Show contacts with a specific tag**
+**Use case: Find contacts by name and/or tag**

 **MSS**

 1. User requests to list persons
 2. Lifebook shows a list of persons
-3. User requests to show all persons with a specific tag in the list
+3. User requests to find all persons by name and/or tag
-4. Lifebook shows all the persons whose tag matching the tag searched
+4. Lifebook displays all the persons who match the searched keywords

     Use case ends.